devsdenepal/PhantomBlitz/README.md

     start keylogging
 ```
 > To view captured use ```start file server``` for remote file service , the server will be on the client's address
-## DISCLAIMER:
-This tool is intended for legal and ethical use only.
-The creator of this tool is not responsible for any illegal or unethical use of this tool.

 The tool creates a .exe file which runs as a background and creates a reverse TCP connection, allowing for remote command execution.
 This tool is intended for debugging purposes and should not be used to gain unauthorized access to systems.